 As Christians, we must be loving and tolerant.
 But again, that does not mean we must forfeit the truth that has once and for all been delivered to the Saints (Jude 3).
 I am not advocating hatred and condemnation.
-On the contrary, I am advocating that the Bible as the only inspired Word of God says that we are to love our enemies and pray for them that persecute us (Matt.
+On the contrary, I am advocating that the Bible, as the only inspired word of God, says we are to love our enemies and pray for them that persecute us (Matt.
 5:44).
-This is the essence of tolerance and is best exemplified in the life of Christ who forgave and healed so many--even though they did not deserve it.
+This is the essence of tolerance and is best exemplified in the life of Christ who forgave and healed so many -- even though they did not deserve it.
 He was merciful, and we need to be just as merciful and kind.

 Religious tolerance is a vital part of getting along in America.
 We need to practice it better, but we also need to fight for the faith and not back down from the truth.
 Deliver this truth with love.

 "But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith," (1 Tim.
 1:5).